Summary

 Further Challenges

-After we gathered the "aggregated knowledge", setting up the hierarchal structure was another hurdle.
-Each department has it's own glossary and acronym repository, so filtering based on department was a logical initial step.
+Following the collection of "aggregated knowledge," establishing the hierarchical structure posed another challenge.
+Since each department maintains its own glossary and acronym repository, initiating the filtering process based on department became a logical initial step.

 Wireframes were fun on this one.